If you are not familiar with the oc command, refer to OpenShift - Getting Started with the oc command.

 oc new-project my-project

-And then use the oc get limits command to see that now, by default, when a new project is created, limits will be set.
+In this example, since my-project-requests-template contained a spec to create a limits resource named my-project-resource-limits, the oc get limits command can be used to see that now, by default, when a new project is created, the my-project-resource-limits resource will also be created.

 ~]$ oc get limits --namespace my-project